-Campus Security and Crime Awareness 2022 Report
+Campus Security and Crime Awareness - 2023 Report for KVCC

 As required by the Crime Awareness and Campus Security Act of 1990, and updates included in the 1992 amendments to the Higher Education Act, this report details College security procedures and practices and statistics concerning specific types of crimes.
 This information is being published for the benefit of all current employees and students.
-Applicants for employment and prospective students may view and obtain a copy of this report online at: https://www.kvcc.edu/services/safety/.
+Applicants for employment may obtain a copy of this report from the Human Resources Office-room 3230.
+Prospective students may obtain a copy of this report from the Public Safety Officeroom 5120, Admissions Office-room 4550, Counseling Office-room 9301, Student Service Center, and Arcadia Commons Campus Information Desk.